The Workshop is a space for actors to work on their craft in an ongoing, peer supported and affordable way.

 The workshop is run by a moderator and a stage manager.
 The moderator coordinates feedback and notes given by the leadership team (and other members where appropriate).
 The stage manager is responsible for the administration of the workshop.

-In putting up their scene work, actors should consider two questions: “What did you work on?” and “What did you want to say?”
-This will help actors place their work within a broader context and help the leadership team give targeted and specific notes.
+In putting up their scene work, actors will always be asked, “What did you work on?”
+This will help actors place their work within a broader context and help the leadership team give targeted and specific feedback.

 Scene work standards